Cyberpunk 2077: Gameplay

-The open world metropolis of Night City consists of seven regions: the corporate City Centre, immigrant-inhabited Watson, luxurious Westbrook, inner-city Heywood, gang-infested Pacifica, the industrial suburbs of Santo Domingo, and the breakaway Dogtown in the Phantom Liberty expansion.
+The open world metropolis of Night City consists of seven regions: the corporate City Center, immigrant-inhabited Watson, luxurious Westbrook, inner-city Heywood, gang-infested Pacifica, the industrial suburbs of Santo Domingo, and the breakaway Dogtown in the Phantom Liberty expansion.
 Its surrounding area, the Badlands, can also be explored.
 Cyberpunk 2077 enables players to control their character from a first-person perspective.
 By default, a third-person perspective is only available while driving or during specific, rare moments in the story.
 V owns an apartment and has access to a garage, and can purchase four additional apartments throughout the city.
 There is a full day-night cycle and dynamic weather, which affects the way non-player characters (NPCs) behave.
 Depending on the location, law enforcement may be alerted if V commits a crime.
 Pedestrians are vulnerable to vehicular collisions and gunfire.
 Radio stations are available to listen to.
 Night City features many non-English-speaking characters, whose languages can be translated with special implants.
 V also periodically uses a "Braindance"; a technology that allows one to undergo other people's experiences.

 Branching dialogues enable interaction with NPCs and actions in quests, and the player's in-game choices can lead to different endings.
 Experience points are obtained from main quests and used to upgrade stats; side quests yield "street cred", unlocking skills, vendors, places, and additional quests.
 Quests are assigned by characters known as Fixers, shady underworld middlemen who specialise in information brokering and smuggling.
-Throughout the game, V is aided by various companions.
+Throughout the game, V is helped by various companions.
 Consumables, such as food, drinks, and drugs, are used for healing and temporary enhancements, and objects can be inspected in V's inventory.
 Minigames include hacking, boxing, auto racing, martial arts, and shooting ranges.